 Survey results for the university as a whole were shared with the university community at a series of Town-Hall meetings.
 Unit-specific information was provided for several faculties and work units.
 The senior administrator for each unit has a copy of the unit-specific results.
 Contact your unit administrator if you want to see the results for your unit.
 If you need assistance then please let us know.

 Town-Hall Workshops – Five town-hall workshops were held with the campus community between June and September 2014.
 Workshops included sharing results of the Guarding Minds@Work Survey, and obtaining information on priorities for action.
 Results were then considered by the Workplace Wellness Task Force and were forged into objectives and targets for action .

 Campus-wide Updates – Periodic updates are distributed to the campus community using the university email list, and outreach to people who do not have easy access to email.

-Ongoing Dialogue – The Workplace Wellness Task Force is made up of representatives from a wide range of work units across the university.
-Members guide implementation of the action plan and provide linkage with the university community.
-Each WWTF member will routinely share information with their work unit, and bring ideas and concerns from their work unit to the WWTF meetings.
-Members of the campus community are also welcome to share or request information from any WWTF member .
+Ongoing Dialogue – Originally, the Workplace Wellness Task Force represented a wide range of work units across the university.
+The Task Force has evolved into the BU Wellness Committee with continued representation from across campus.
+Members will provide linkage with the university community.
+Committee members will routinely share information with their work unit, and bring ideas and concerns from their work unit to the Wellness Committee meetings.
+Members of the campus community are also welcome to share or request information.